Financial Risk Management on a Neutral Atom Quantum Processor: Quantum-enhanced Classifier

 \subsection{QBoost}

-First proposed by Neven et al. \cite{neven}, the QBoost algorithm is an ensemble model comprising of a set of weak, i.e. simple low-depth, Decision Tree (DT) classifiers or learners, from which a strong classifier is built through the optimal optimization of binary weights $w^{opt}$ that minimize the following cost function $\mathcal{H}_Q$,
+First proposed by Neven et al. \cite{neven}, the QBoost algorithm is an ensemble model comprising of a set of weak, i.e. simple low-depth, Decision Tree (DT) classifiers, also called learners, optimally combined to build a strong classifier. \\

+The workflow of the algorithm starts from a boosting procedure, based on the standard Adaboost algorithm \cite{freud97,Wang_2012}.
+A set of $N$ weak learners $h_{i=1\hdots N}$ is classically trained in a sequential fashion on the training set.
+Initially, the \textit{first} weak learner is trained such that all the data points are weighted uniformly, using the constant distribution $D_{i=1}(s)=\frac{1}{S}$, with $S$ the size of the dataset.
+Each weak learner $h_{i}$ is then iteratively trained on the same training set where the data points are however weighted differently based on an updated distribution $D_{i}(s)$.
+This latter distribution is re-computed after the training of each weak learner.
+More precisely, it depends on the quantity $\varepsilon_{i}$ that considers the misclassified points by the previous weak learner: